mythology-and-legends-in-warfare

 The Stone Circles of Avebury and Callanish

 Although the great stone circles predate the Celtic Iron Age by over a thousand years, they were still revered and used by Celtic communities.
-Avebury in Wiltshire, for example, was modified with later earthworks and incorporated into the ritual landscape of the local Dobunni tribe.
+Avebury in Wiltshire was modified with later earthworks and incorporated into the ritual landscape of the Dobunni tribe.
 The presence of such monumental stones gave a region an aura of timeless power.
-When Celtic tribes fought over territory, controlling the area around a stone circle could add prestige.
+When Celtic tribes fought over territory, controlling the area around a stone circle added prestige.
 There is evidence that some circles served as neutral meeting grounds for peace negotiations or tribal assemblies.
-In times of war, the stones themselves could become rallying markers or shelters.
+In times of war, the stones themselves became rallying markers or shelters.
 The sheer scale of these monuments also made them useful as landmarks for troop movements.

-The integration of sacred sites into Celtic warfare was not a peculiar quirk—it was a rational extension of a worldview in which the land was a living entity.
-The sacred site was the place where the tribe’s history, gods, and ancestors were most present.
-To defend it was to defend the very soul of the people.
-This helps explain why the Romans, after conquering Celtic territories, deliberately built their own temples on top of destroyed sacred groves or hillforts—a practice called interpretatio romana.
-They understood that to truly subdue the Celts, they had to sever the connection between the people and their sacred geography.
-The lasting rebellion of the Celts against Roman occupation often centered on attempts to reclaim these sites, and even after the conversion to Christianity, many of these same hills and wells were renamed in honor of Christian saints, preserving a shadow of their original power.
+The integration of sacred sites into Celtic warfare was a rational extension of a worldview in which the land was a living entity.
+The sacred site was where the tribe's history, gods, and ancestors were most present.
+To defend it was to defend the soul of the people.
+This explains why the Romans, after conquering Celtic territories, deliberately built their own temples on top of destroyed sacred groves or hillforts—a practice called interpretatio romana.
+They understood that to subdue the Celts, they had to sever the connection between the people and their sacred geography.
+The lasting rebellion of the Celts against Roman occupation often centered on reclaiming these sites.
+Even after the conversion to Christianity, many of these same hills and wells were renamed in honor of Christian saints, preserving a shadow of their original power.

 Modern archaeology continues to uncover evidence of the physical toll taken at these sites.
 War cemeteries, hoards of weapons dedicated to the gods, and burnt remains of ritual structures all testify to the violence that erupted when an enemy approached a sacred place.
-The Celts did not separate the profane from the sacred in the way we do.
+The Celts did not separate the profane from the sacred in the way modern observers might.
 Their battles were fought as much in the spirit world as on the physical field.

 Conclusion